*To support the site we use affiliate links. As an Amazon Associate we may earn from qualifying purchases.

 We doubt that your triathlons take you halfway up a mountain upside-down that much, so gauge your purchase on how likely you are to use these instruments, but the presence of these features can help you discern higher-end products in general.

 Battery life is dependent on how long and hard the watch gets used, so it can be a difficult feature to judge.
 High-end watches can suffer from poor battery just as much as others if you use them all day every day.
 That’s why watches will have power modes so you can wear them on a lower power setting for most of the time and then really turn them on for things like triathlons.
 Stay away from any watches that don’t have these power settings, especially if they make claims that the one power setting will last for a long time.
 It won’t.

 Mid-range watches suffer the most from poor battery performance, in our opinion.
 This seems to be because they have to balance great features with a subpar battery, since that’s often the first spec on the chopping block when a manufacturer looks to cut costs.
 You could probably get better battery performance out of so-called low-end smartwatches than some of the mid-range ones available, but they’d also be worse in terms of their net features.

 Heart Rate Monitoring

-Heart rate monitoring is something common in smartwatches too, often via estimations connected by wrist-contact sensors on the back of the watch face.
+Heart rate monitoring is something common in smartwatches too, often via estimations connected by wrist-contact sensors on the back of the watch face (heart rate estimations are also useful for doing other kinds of workouts like CrossFit).
 There are peripheral items that can be used to make these readings more accurate, but they can just introduce unnecessary maintenance if your heart rate isn’t something that you’re keenly interested in.